timabilov/refcache/README.md

 ### ORM Integration

-Cacheref supports direct integration with SQLAlchemy and Django ORM models.
-You can pass model classes directly to the `entity` parameter, and cacheref will automatically extract table names and primary keys even composite ones.
+Cacheref doesn’t interact closely with ORM internals by still being able to cache almost any of your query results.
+Just send  model classes as entity to SQLAlchemy or Django ORM and it will extract entity name and primary keys (or composite)  without needing extensive integration.
+This approach helps it remain lightweight and independent of those libraries!

 > Note:
 > * Pickle is used as default serializer/deserializer.
 It can be customized